angelkomarov/CurrencyConverter.Api/README.md

 1. **Global Exception Handling**:

    * It might be beneficial to implement global exception handling using middleware or a centralized error handler, which would help avoid repetitive try-catch blocks in individual services.
-   * You could use a custom exception filter to handle `HttpRequestException` and return a structured error response (e.g., HTTP 500 with a meaningful error message).

 2. **API Key Management**:

    * The API key is hardcoded in the code (`fb26a56ef07a26d08e3863d2`).
 This is not secure for production use.
-Consider storing the API key in a secure configuration file (e.g., `appsettings.json`) or environment variables.
+The API key better be stored in a secure configuration file (e.g., `appsettings.json`) or environment variables.

    Example (`appsettings.json`):